Prajwal-koundinya/Prajwal-koundinya/README.md

 <br>
  <h2> A software Engineering student building projects with resolve, having a profound enthusiasm for AIML, computational neuroscience, and HCI <h2/> <br>

-🔭 I'm passionate about AI, Machine Learning, and Cognitive Neuroscience, currently working on Python-based AI projects and data visualization tools. <br><br>
+🔭 I'm passionate about AI and Machine Learning, and Cognitive Neuroscience, currently working on Python-based AI projects and data visualization tools. <br><br>

 👥 I'm looking to collaborate on creating web applications, machine learning, and building AI tools. <br><br>